-Palembang in South Sumatra is one of the oldest cities in Southeast Asia.
+Palembang is one of the oldest cities in Southeast Asia and is located in the in the central part of South Sumatra, on the Musi River.
 After visiting, explore the surrounding areas, full of waterfalls and tea and coffee plantations.

 Spend some relaxing time at Lake Ranau or go birdwatching at Sembilang National Park.

 Sumatra has more than one hundred islands within its territory (the Mentawai Islands alone comprise 70!)